 Notice that one of the "melting points" (3-methyldicyclohexylmethane) is not even measurable because it forms a glass.
 It is easy to see how melting points below room temperature can generate very different values - and very difficult to assess if the full experimental details of the measurements are not reported.

 Trying to get at more details lets look at the referenced paper (Goodman1950).
 Indeed the researchers determine the melting point by plotting the temperature over time as the sample is heated and looking for a plateau.
 The obvious difference is that the heating rate is about an order of magnitude slower than in our experiment.
+This paper also highlights the fact that there are more twists and turns in the melting point story.
+One compound (2-butylbiphenyl) was found to have 2 melting points that can be observed by seeding with different polymorphic crystals.

 At this point, our objective of obtaining an actual melting point was replaced with trying to at least mark a reasonably confident upper limit.
 After leaving the sample at -15 C in a freezer for two days, no solidification was observed - not even an appreciable increase in viscosity.
 For this reason, all melting point values above -15C were removed from the calculation of the average and show up in red.